postgres/postgres/contrib/pg_tde/documentation/docs/architecture/index.md

 #### Delete a key

-The `pg_tde_delete_key()` function removes the principal key for the current database.
+The `pg_tde_delete_key()` function unsets the principal key for the current database.
 If the current database has any encrypted tables, and there isn’t a default principal key configured, it reports an error instead.
 If there are encrypted tables, but there’s also a default principal key, internal keys will be encrypted with the default key.

 !!! note
-    WAL keys **cannot** be deleted, as server keys are managed separately.
+    WAL keys **cannot** be unset, as server keys are managed separately.

 ### Current key details